 Finger Wave Curls

 These finger wave curls feature harmony between the textures.
-This style was created by barber and stylist Michael Burgess of Newtown, CT.
-“The core silhouette of a pretty Marcel wave with exaggerated ridges and peaks of smooth hair that transform to tousled textures allows this style to be dressed up or dressed down.
+It’s a style created by barber and stylist Michael Burgess of Newtown, CT.
+“The core silhouette of a pretty Marcel wave with exaggerated ridges and peaks of smooth hair that transform to tousled textures allows a finger wave style to be dressed up or dressed down.
 It’s an iconic hairstyle with an urban flair,” says Burgess.

 Pixie Cut Finger Waves

-This gorgeous Hollywood pixie cut with finger waves was created by salon owner and stylist Yumika Grigsby of Houston, TX.
-“This S-shaped style can be played up or down.
+A gorgeous Hollywood pixie cut with finger waves was created by salon owner and stylist Yumika Grigsby of Houston, TX.
+“The S-shaped style can be played up or down.
 I decided on deep, bold finger waves,” explains Grigsby.

 Missy Elliott once wore both the cut and style, and she looked bold.
 Such modern finger waves are seen in one of the runway shows for Jason Wu, too!